Hill Towns of Tuscany Highlights6 Days & 5 Nights 4.8 Read 16 reviews

-5 nights accommodation is included in your trip; stay in lovely 3 star hotels and country inns (agriturismo).
+Stay in lovely 3 star hotels and country inns (agriturismo).
 We carefully select small and friendly accommodation that offers great value, food and welcomes, so you enjoy every minute of your stay.
 Many of our walkers choose to add extra nights along the walk to sample more of the wonderful walking and attractions available in Tuscany.
-If you choose to extend your holiday we would recommend spending extra nights in Pienza, Montalcino or adding time in Siena.
+If you choose to extend your holiday we would recommend spending extra nights in Pienza, Montalcino or Siena.

 We will always try and accommodate you at the locations detailed below, but because of limited availability we may have to accommodate you at an alternative location of the same or better standard.